Adolis García Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the fourth-ranked team ERA across all league pitching staffs (3.71).
+- The Yankees' 3.66 team ERA ranks fourth across all league pitching staffs.

-- Yankees pitchers combine to surrender 85 total home runs at a clip of 1.1 per game (to rank 16th in baseball).
+- The Yankees rank 15th in baseball in home runs given up (85 total, 1.1 per game).

-- Severino makes the start for the Yankees, his seventh of the season.
-He is 0-2 with a 6.30 ERA and 28 strikeouts in 30 2/3 innings pitched.
+- Cole (8-1) gets the starting nod for the Yankees in his 17th start of the season.
+He's put together a 2.64 ERA in 99 2/3 innings pitched, with 106 strikeouts.

-- The right-hander last appeared on Sunday against the Boston Red Sox, when he went five innings, allowing three earned runs while giving up seven hits.
+- In his most recent appearance on Tuesday against the Seattle Mariners, the righty threw 7 1/3 innings, allowing one earned run while surrendering four hits.

-- In six games this season, the 29-year-old has amassed an ERA of 6.30, with 8.4 strikeouts per nine innings.
-Opponents are hitting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.